Hometown Harvest Kitchen is a local farm-to-fork restaurant located in the heart of Downtown Frederick.

-Specifically, it’s located next to La Paz Restaurant in the building where the old Greene Turtle was located.
+Specifically, it’s located next to La Paz Restaurant in the building where the old Greene Turtle used to be located.

 It’s an easy walk from either the Court Street Garage or the Carroll Creek Garage.

-Their central location is perfect for a day of downtown shopping with lunch OR a dinner out before seeing a show.
+This central location is perfect for a day of Downtown shopping with lunch OR a dinner out before seeing a show.

 And you would be right!

 The Sowers Family has been farming in Frederick County at South Mountain Creamery since 1981.

 Needless to say, they’re super proud to have evolved through the years from their humble beginnings.

 They’ve now positioned themselves to serve the Frederick County community through their new Downtown Frederick restaurant.

 As soon as you enter the restaurant, you will be greeted with a vibrantly colorful country mural.